mrfixit2001/debian_builds/README.md

 Included in this build are the following debian packages: firmware-realtek fake-hwclock libcec-dev libp8-platform-dev cmake autotools-dev parted rsync dosfstools curl xz-utils iw rfkill wpasupplicant openssh-server alsa-utils nano git build-essential vim jq ethtool wget ca-certificates software-properties-common sudo htop eatmydata systemd systemd-sysv udev apt kmod locales sudo netbase net-tools ethtool iproute iputils-ping ifupdown dhcpcd5 firmware-brcm80211 wpasupplicant ssh avahi-daemon ntp wireless-tools apt-transport-https

-The GBM (non-X11 and non-Wayland) MALI library and headers are also installed in this build, but they are not a debian package (read below).
-If you want to use X11 or Wayland, just download the correct mali library file from the rockchip libmali repo and copy the library over as this file: /usr/lib/arm-linux-gnueabihf/libmali.so
+The GBM + X11 MALI library and headers are also installed in this build, but they are not a debian package (read below).
+If you want to use Wayland, just download the correct mali library file from the rockchip libmali repo and copy the library over as this file: /usr/lib/arm-linux-gnueabihf/libmali.so

 There are three custom parts of this build:
 - MrFixIt's custom kernel which has been optimized for usage for retro-gaming and 4k high definition media playback